kiwookim/carrotcatchinggame/README.md

 # Carrot Catching Game

-This carrot-catching game is created with HTML, CSS and, JavaScript, using different web APIs.
+This carrot-catching game is created with HTML, CSS and, vanilla JavaScript, using different web APIs.